-- Sleeping bags – Choose sleeping bags that are suited to the weather conditions of your camping trip so you aren’t cold overnight.
+Sleeping bags – Choose a warm sleeping bag that is suited to the weather conditions of your camping trip so you aren’t cold overnight.

 Tip: For when you are packing extra light, sleeping pads are a good alternative to air mattresses or camp beds.
 They require minimal inflation and give just enough protection from hard or rough surfaces to help you get a good night’s sleep.

-Also, always carry at least a full days supply of water in a large container or Camelbak.
+Also, always carry at least a full day’s supply of water in a large container or Camelbak.
 Or enough for your entire trip if you know it won’t be readily available nearby.
 This means ensuring your water storage is adequately sized for your family.

 The last thing anyone wants is to be left without a fresh supply of water.
 And keep in mind that drinking water direct from a lake or pond can cause illness due to bacteria.